 - If fasting long term, you could slow down your metabolism.

 - You might not perform as well during workouts.

 - You may lose muscle mass or only be able to maintain, not build, muscle.

 If you’re set to try IF while continuing your exercise routine, there are some things you can do to make your workout effective.

 Registered dietician Christopher Shuff says there are three considerations when making your workout more effective while fasting: whether you should exercise before, during, or after the fueling window.

-LeanGains 16:8 protocol is one popular method of IF.
+One popular method of IF is the 16:8 protocol.
 The concept refers to consuming all food within an 8-hour fueling window and then fasting for 16 hours.

 “After the window is for people who like to exercise after fueling but don’t have the opportunity to do it during the eating window,” he adds.

 2. Choose the type of workout based on your macros

 Certified personal trainer and master pilates teacher, Lynda Lippin, says it’s important to pay attention to the macronutrients you take in the day before you exercise and when you eat after.